kevinding0218/InterviewDocuments/Q and A/System Design/Reference/SD - Design Top K.md

 - Every several seconds Fast Processor flushes data to the Storage. **Remember that count-min sketch has a predefined size, it does not grow over time**.
 Nothing stops us from aggregating for longer than several seconds, we may wait for minutes.
 #### Storage
 - The Storage component is a service in front of a database.
 And it stores the final top k list for some time interval, for example every 1 minute or 5 minutes.
-- SQL or NoSQL, stores a list of top k elements for a period of time
+- SQL or NoSQL, stores a list of top k elements for a period of time,  we only deal with a small fraction of requests that landed initially on API Gateway hosts.
 - Data replication is required
--
+#### Slow Path
+- On the slow path we also need to aggregate data, but we want to count everything precisely.
+There are several options how to do this.
+One option is to let MapReduce do the trick.
+We dump all the data to the distributed file system, for example HDFS or object storage, for example S3.
+And run two MapReduce jobs, one job to calculate frequency counts and another job to calculate the actual top k list.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjQ3MDc0OTEzLC0xMTU3NjMxODE5LDE1OT
-U2MzU1OTAsLTIwODg3NDY2MTJdfQ==
+eyJoaXN0b3J5IjpbLTQ5NjUzMDA0MywtMTE1NzYzMTgxOSwxNT
+k1NjM1NTkwLC0yMDg4NzQ2NjEyXX0=
 -->